jdavidrcamacho/artgpn/README.md

-# gpyrn
+# artGPN

 -------------------------

-Creation of a Gaussian processes regression network using python
+Creation of a Artificial Gaussian Processes Network using python

 To install just type